Laurent Saint-Martin

-Laurent Saint-Martin (born 22 June 1985) is a French politician who has been serving as head of Business France since 2022.
+Laurent Saint-Martin ([lɔʁɑ̃ sɛ̃ maʁtɛ̃]; born 22 June 1985) is a French politician who served as Minister delegate for Foreign trade and French living abroad in the government of Prime Minister François Bayrou from 2024 to 2025.
+He previously served briefly as Minister Delegate for the Budget and Public Accounts in the government of Prime Minister Michel Barnier from September to December 2024.
+A member of Renaissance (RE), he has also held a seat in the Regional Council of Île-de-France since 2021.

+Prior to his appointment to the government, Saint-Martin served as Director General of Business France from 2023 to 2024.

-Saint-Martin previously represented the 3rd constituency of the Val-de-Marne department in the National Assembly from 2017 to 2022.
-A member of La République En Marche!
-(LREM), he has served as a regional councillor of Île-de-France since 2021.
+Saint-Martin represented the 3rd constituency of the Val-de-Marne department in the National Assembly from 2017 to 2022 as a member of La République En Marche! (later renamed Renaissance).

 Political career

 From 2009 until 2012, Saint-Martin was a member of the Socialist Party.
 However, he was not actively involved in politics before he joined La République En Marche! in 2016.

 In the 2017 legislative election, Saint-Martin was elected to the National Assembly, where he represented the 3rd constituency of Val-de-Marne.
 He succeeded Roger-Gérard Schwartzenberg of the Radical Party of the Left.
 In Parliament, Saint-Martin served as a member of the Finance Committee.
 In addition to his committee assignments, he was part of the French-Peruvian Parliamentary Friendship Group.

 In late 2018, Saint-Martin was offered to join the government of Prime Minister Édouard Philippe but declined a post as Secretary of State at the Ministry of the Economy and Finance under the leadership of Bruno Le Maire.
 In June 2019, Philippe entrusted him with a mission to reform the national system for the identification, seizure and confiscation of criminal assets.
 From 2020, Saint-Martin served as the Parliament's lead rapporteur on the annual budget of France; he succeeded Joël Giraud.

 Within his party, Saint-Martin became a member of the executive board in 2019.
 In that capacity, he was entrusted alongside Guillaume Chiche for the party's policy planning.

 In early 2021, Saint-Martin emerged as the frontrunner in the race to lead the La République En Marche! campaign in Île-de-France during that year's regional elections and to potentially succeed Valérie Pécresse as President of the Regional Council of Île-de-France.
 With only 9.62 percent of the vote, he ultimately lost against Pécresse but was elected as a regional councillor.

 In the 2022 legislative election, Saint-Martin ran for reelection to the National Assembly but lost his seat to Louis Boyard of La France Insoumise.